bastianDupoirieux/champagneInBrazil/brainstorm.md

 - option to add one or more pictures of the wine/coffee (including label etc.)
 - Space for personal comments and thoughts on the products
 - option to say: I own the product/I tried the product (e.g. at a tasting)
+- price
+- amount of bottles
+- where was it bought?
+- grape type
+- current value/price

 In the backend, this information must be sent to a database (question: will it be a local storage system or a global storage system)